transcriptaze/snyth/README.md

    - Include a _snyth.json_ file
 3. After merging the pull request the MIDI files themselves will be stashed somewhere safe (but in good company) until the legal situation is clearer.

+Arrangements of classical music are mostly copyright free but be aware that some are copyrighted by the arranger.

 ## Licensing